 Cardiac implantable electronic device (CIED) technologies have improved significantly over the past decade, and indications for these devices have expanded.
-This has led to an increasing number of patients being managed with CIEDs, resulting in an exponential quantity of data that needs to be sorted, interpreted, acted upon, and stored.
-The basic settings and diagnostic and therapeutic capabilities of CIEDs are similar regardless of manufacturer.
-Each has developed proprietary nomenclature, technical standards, and communication protocols to describe similar if not identical features and functionalities.
-Clinicians, primarily concerned with evaluating battery status, programmed parameters, arrhythmias, and therapies delivered, must pull together data from multiple settings (hospital, office, remote monitoring) and multiple vendors in order to manage large numbers of CIED patients.
-Traditional electronic health records (EHR) used for both inpatient and outpatient care are not well suited to managing CIED data, and standalone products designed for this purpose struggle with mixed success to unlock the data from proprietary formats.
+This has led to an increasing number of patients being managed with CIEDs, resulting in an exponential quantity of data that needs to be sorted, interpreted, acted upon and stored.
+The basic settings, diagnostic and therapeutic capabilities of CIEDs are similar regardless of manufacturer.
+Each has developed proprietary nomenclature, technical standards and communication protocols to describe similar if not identical features and functionalities.
+Clinicians, primarily concerned with evaluating battery status, programmed parameters, arrhythmias and therapies delivered, must pull together data from multiple settings (hospital, office, remote monitoring) and multiple vendors in order to manage large numbers of CIED patients.
+Traditional electronic health records (EHR) used for both inpatient and out-patient care are not well suited to managing CIED data, and stand-alone products designed for this purpose struggle with mixed success to unlock the data from proprietary formats.

-The Heart Rhythm Society (HRS), in partnership with CIED manufacturers and the EHR industry, has been leading an effort since 2006 to overcome these challenges by developing a standard lexicon of CIED terminology1 as well as a vendor-neutral platform for communicating CIED data across electronic systems.2 Industry participants include Biotronik; Boston Scientific Corporation; Medtronic, Inc; Abbott (formerly St. Jude Medical); EPIC; GE Healthcare; Geneva Health Solutions; Heartbase; ImplicityTM; Lille Corporation; LindaCare; MicroPort Scientific Corporation (formerly Sorin Group); MURJ; and NEXTGEN Healthcare.
+The Heart Rhythm Society (HRS) in partnership with CIED manufacturers and the EHR industry has been leading an effort since 2006 to overcome these challenges by developing a standard lexicon of CIED terminology1 as well as a vendor-neutral platform for communicating CIED data across electronic systems2.
+Industry participants include Biotronik, Boston Scientific Corporation, Medtronic, Inc., Abbott (formerly St.

+Jude Medical), EPIC, GE Healthcare, Geneva Health Solutions, Heartbase, Implicity[TM], Lille Corporation, LindaCare, MicroPort Scientific Corporation (formerly Sorin Group), MURJ, and NEXTGEN Healthcare.

-A similar collaboration between the American College of Radiology and the radiology vendor industry led to the development of one of the most successful data standards in medicine: the Digital Imaging and Communications in Medicine (DICOM) standard.
+A similar collaboration between American College of Radiology and the radiology vendor industry lead to the development of one of the most successful data standards in medicine: the Digital Imaging and Communications in Medicine (DICOM) standard.
 DICOM is used for storing, transmitting and archiving medical images and is now the universal standard for managing medical images.

-In this document, we provide a brief overview of U.S. federal initiatives to promote interoperability of data, the requirements needed to communicate data between information technology (IT) systems in a way that permits the sending and receiving systems to understand and process the data, a summary of the work of HRS to date, and, finally, strategies for clinicians seeking an environment in which they can manage their CIED patient data in a single IT system.
+In this document, we provide a brief overview of U.S. federal initiatives to promote interoperability of data, the requirements needed to communicate data between information technology (IT) systems in a way that permits the sending and receiving systems to understand and process the data, a summary of the work of HRS to date and finally strategies for clinicians seeking an environment in which they can manage their CIED patient data in a single IT system.